-Spicy Moon is a Szechuan spot in the West Village that’s also vegan.
-So if you’re looking for vegan dan dan noodles and mapo tofu, this is the place.
-When you place your order online, you’ll also have the option of getting some beer.
+Spicy Moon is a vegan Szechuan spot in the West Village.
+If you’re looking for plant-based dan dan noodles and mapo tofu, this is the place.

-Little Pepper is open, and for this you should give thanks.
-This is a top-tier Sichuan spot in College Point, and it’s a great option for sauteed string beans and beef tendon with chili sauce.
+This is a top-tier Sichuan spot in College Point, and it’s a great option for sautéed string beans and beef tendon with chili sauce.
 Just give them a call at 718-939-7788 to place your delivery or takeout order, and if you want to see more updates about their takeout service, check out their Facebook page here.